WebAssembly/component-model/design/mvp/Concurrency.md

 the following 3 thread built-ins.
 Once the thread is resumed, the thread can learn its own index by calling the [`thread.index`] built-in.

-A suspended thread (identified by table index) can be resumed at some non-deterministic point in future via the [`thread.resume-later`] built-in.
+A suspended thread (identified by thread-table index) can be resumed at some non-deterministic point in future via the [`thread.resume-later`] built-in.
 In contrast, the [`thread.yield-to`] built-in switches execution to the given thread immediately, leaving the *calling* thread to be resumed at some